 Out of Sight, but Hardly Out of Mind: Enbridge’s Line 5 and the Straits of Mackinac

-south – and under the Straits of Mackinac, where Lake Michigan and Lake Huron meet.
+Enbridge’s Line 5 carries more than 500,000 barrels of oil and liquid natural gas a day across Wisconsin and Michigan’s Upper Peninsula before it takes a hard right to the south – and under the Straits of Mackinac, where Lake Michigan and Lake Huron meet.
 With each news report of an oil spill somewhere in the country, environmental organizations and area residents worry that a rupture in the 60-year-old pipeline would be calamitous to the Great Lakes.
 Enbridge assures regulators that the line is sound – and monitors it with state-of-the-art technology.
-We’ll tour Enbridge’s pump station near Mackinaw City and discuss how they keep an eye on Line 5.
+The group toured Enbridge’s pump station near Mackinaw City and learned how they keep an eye on Line 5.

 Under Review: Will Studies Shed Light on Spill Response, Pipeline Safety and Alternatives?